Grenade

-Grenades are often spherical, cylindrical, ovoid or truncated ovoid in shape, and of a size that fits the hand of a normal adult.
+Grenades are often spherical, cylindrical, ovoid or truncated ovoid in shape, and of a size that fits the hand of an average-sized adult.
 Some grenades are mounted at the end of a handle and known as "stick grenades".
 The stick design provides leverage for throwing longer distances, but at the cost of additional weight and length, and has been considered obsolete by western countries since the Second World War and Cold War periods.
 A friction igniter inside the handle or on the top of the grenade head was used to initiate the fuse.

 Etymology

-The word grenade is likely derived from the French word spelled exactly the same, meaning pomegranate, as the bomb is reminiscent of the many-seeded fruit in size and shape.
-Its first use in English dates from the 1590s.
+The origin of the word grenade is disputed.
+Some claim it is derived from the French word spelled exactly the same, meaning pomegranate, while others claim it is taken more directly from the Latin granatus, meaning "filled with grain".
+The first use of the word for explosives comes from the 1536 siege of Arles, while its first use in English dates from the 1590s.

 History

 Pre-gunpowder

-Rudimentary incendiary grenades appeared in the Eastern Roman (Byzantine) Empire, not long after the reign of Leo III (717–741).
-Byzantine soldiers learned that Greek fire, a Byzantine invention of the previous century, could not only be thrown by flamethrowers at the enemy but also in stone and ceramic jars.
+Rudimentary incendiary grenades appeared in the Byzantine Empire, not long after the reign of Leo III (717–741).
+The Byzantine army learned that Greek fire, a Byzantine invention of the previous century, could not only be thrown by flamethrowers at the enemy but also in stone and ceramic jars.
 Later, glass containers were employed.
-The use of such explosive missiles soon spread to Muslim armies in the Near East, from where it reached China by the 10th century.